Envq/panda_simulation/README.md

 # Panda Controller

-This is a set of nodes for simulate and control the Panda arm (Franka Emika)
+This is a set of nodes for simulate on Gazebo the Panda arm (Franka Emika)

 ## Table of Contents